10am Sunday I’m in London with all my family, heading to the AESS English competition final with George Todica 🎹🎶

 Songs My Mother Taught Me; a video share for Mothering Sunday.

-My program for the competition was an ‘Alice’s Adventures in Wonderland’ compilation of the ‘Down The Rabbit Hole monologue’ and between each of seven English Art songs quotes and prose from the book that I so loved from my childhood.
+My program for the competition was an ‘Alice’s Adventures in Wonderland’ compilation.
+A ‘Down The Rabbit Hole monologue’ and prose between each of seven English Art songs using quotes and narrative from the book that I so loved from my childhood.

 Lewis Carroll published the novel in November 1865, 150 years ago, the novel was illustrated by John Tenniel and is one of the finest examples of the nonsense literature genre.
 Carroll was the pen name of the Reverend Charles Dodgson, he was born in Daresbury, Cheshire just a few miles from where I grew up.